 In this post, I am going to share the best places to visit near Colombia’s Capital city that will make your trip even more special.

 Before diving into the best day trips from Bogota’ let me share some practical information about the city.

 Let’s talk about safety first!
 Although Bogota has been cleaned up from the major safety issues that used to daunt Colombia reputation in the past, it is now relatively ok to visit, with some common-sense precautions and a careful mindset.

-As a solo female traveler, I visited Bogota a few years ago and I really felt relatively safe by avoiding going out at night or venting any any luxury items, such as my camera or phone, and of course, avoiding some dodgy neighborhood.
+As a solo female traveler, I visited Bogota a few years ago and I really felt relatively safe by avoiding going out at night or venting any luxury items, such as my camera or phone, and of course, avoiding some dodgy neighborhoods.